kubernetes/kops/docs/getting_started/commands.md

 ## `kops toolbox template`

-`kops toolbox template` lets you generate a kops spec using `go` templates.
+`kops toolbox template` lets you generate a kOps spec using `go` templates.
 This is very handy if you want to consistently manage multiple clusters.

 ## `kops version`